 Hawaii Civil Rights Commission: Hawaii Victim Protections FAQ

-Hawaii employers should familiarize themselves with specific compliance requirements for terminating employees.
+Hawaii employers should familiarize themselves with specific compliance requirements for separating employees.

-Under Hawaii law, employers must pay final wages to terminated employees as follows:
+Under Hawaii law, employers must pay final wages to separated employees as follows:

-- Employees who are involuntarily terminated must receive their final pay immediately, or not later than the next working day.
+- Employees who are involuntarily separated must receive their final pay immediately, or not later than the next working day.